fivetran/dbt_salesforce_source/README.md

 ## How do I use the dbt package?
 ### Step 1: Pre-Requisites
-- **Connector**: Have the Fivetran Salesforce connector syncing data into your warehouse.
+- At least one  Fivetran Salesforce connection syncing data into your destination.
 - **Database support**: This package has been tested on **Postgres**, **Databricks**, **Redshift**, **Snowflake**, and **BigQuery**.

 #### Databricks Dispatch Configuration